KI7MT/dotnet-core-examples/Database/README.md

 * `LBService` Running in a 6sec (set in app_config) continuos update-loop
 * `LBClient` requesting updates every 3sec (set in app_config)
 * Container footprint is only ~95MB in size
-* Consoles are stand Windows CMD or Powershell
+* Consoles are standard Windows CMD or Powershell
 * Alpine Linux is a `barebones` Linux instance running in a container
 * `No` system installing of Redis, nor Alpine Linux is required
 * [Docker](https://docs.docker.com/docker-for-windows/install/) is the only System-Level Installation that is required